KiloHotl/ibm-bluepages-js/README.md

 ### Package security

-* It's designed to only work within the IBM Blue Zone (Secure Network).
+* It's designed to only work within the IBM Blue Zone network (Secure Network).
-* It's designed to use LDAPS as the main authentication method which makes traffic confidential and secure by using Transport Secure Layer (TSL).
+* It's designed to use LDAPS as the main authentication method which makes traffic confidential and secure by using Transport Layer Security (TLS).

 ### Contributing

 If you want to contribute to the module and make it better, your help is very welcome.
 You can do so submitting a **Pull Request**.

 ### Authors